 Middle school level TAPP places a large emphasis on sexual harassment while high school level TAPP focuses on rape, communication, and the connection between sexual assault and alcohol and drug use along with the importance of consent and healthy relationships.

 Verity’s TAPP program can also be adapted for students with developmental disabilities.
-The Prevention Department has worked with school psychologists and SCOE teachers to create developmentally appropriate curricula for different ages and abilities.
+The Prevention Department has worked with school psychologists and Sonoma County Office of Education teachers to create developmentally appropriate curricula for different ages and abilities.
 Contact the Prevention Education Manager for details.

-YEP programs include Verity’s Healthy Relationships workshops, MyStrength program, and Girls Circle group.
-These groups range from 8-20 week sessions and can be held in the classroom setting as well as at teen centers, juvenile probation centers, and after school programs.
+YEP programs include Verity’s Healthy Relationships workshops, MyStrength programming, and Girls Circle groups.
+These groups range from 8-20 week sessions and can be held in the classroom setting as well as at teen centers, juvenile probation centers, and after-school programs.
 Groups can be gender specific or co-ed.
 All groups focus on building healthier relationships for youth, with their peers, their partners, with authority figures, with the community at large.

-Each group is catered to the specific needs of the youth involved.
-Please contact the Prevention Education Manager at firstname.lastname@example.org for more details or to schedule a workshop.
+Each group caters to the specific needs of the youth involved.
+Please contact the Prevention Education Manager at email@example.com for more details or to schedule a workshop.